Crane1195/DIYB0XX/Detachable Cable/README.md

 ![image](https://i.imgur.com/5HPw1Qv.png)

-2. Strip off the ~ 1 cm of the outer shell.
-The wires here are too long, so I trimmed them down to as long as seen below, using a wire cutter.
+2. Strip off about 1 cm of the outer shell.
+The wires here are too long, so I trimmed them down as seen below, using a wire cutter.

 ![image](https://i.imgur.com/wFUA6A8.jpg)